At Pieper Veterinary, the health and safety of your pets is our top priority.

 If your pet is having a medical emergency or requires urgent care, please call ahead and inform our staff that you are at-risk or positive for COVID-19.
 We have special protocols in place and can ensure that your pet is able to receive the care they need while minimizing the risk to our staff and other clients.
 If at all possible, please have a non-symptomatic person bring your pet in instead.

 If your pet is due for routine care, such as annual exams, vaccines, dental cleanings, or any other non-urgent appointments, please call our staff so we can discuss rescheduling them to a later time.
 If you are at-risk or positive for COVID-19, please do not come in for any non-emergency reasons.

 What is Pieper doing to help stop the spread of COVID-19?

 The health and safety of both our staff and clients is of the highest importance to us, and we’re working hard to ensure that we have taken every precaution to keep our hospitals a safe environment for everyone who comes through.
 Following CDC protocols, our facilities and maintenance teams are helping us with increased and thorough cleaning protocols throughout the hospital, and we’re making sure our employees are able to stay home if they’re not feeling well.
-We encourage everyone to practice good hygiene (such as washing your hands frequently) at all times of the year, but especially now.
-Currently our hospitals are "no-handshake" zones, so please do not be alarmed if your doctor does not greet you with a handshake at your visit.
+Our hospitals have been separated into different zones based on department to minimize the risk of exposure between staff.
 We are also not currently accepting personal belongings (blankets, toys, etc) for pets that will be staying in-hospital.
-Hand sanitizer stations are available throughout the hospital.